Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Introduction

 \subsection{The Curse of Full-Rank Covariance Matrices}

-Here, we provide a high-level description on the identified curse of full-rank covariance matrices, while the details are deferred to Section ~\ref{sec:curse}.
+Here, we provide a high-level description on the identified curse of full-rank covariance matrices, while the details are deferred to Section~\ref{sec:curse}.

-\begin{proposition} \textbf{The Identified Curse.} Let $\bm{x}$ be the dataset, $f(\bm{x})\in \R^M$ be the queried results, and $\mathbf{n}\in \R^M$ be the perturbation noises introduced by the classic Gaussian mechanism (or its variants, e.g., the analytic Gaussian mechanism~\cite{balle2018improving}, and the Matrix-Variate Gaussian (MVG) mechanism~\cite{Chanyaswad2018}).
-Then, the expected accuracy loss is equal to the trace of the covariance matrix of the Gaussian noise $\mathbf{n}$, i.e.,

-where $Cov(\mathbf{n})$ denotes the covariance matrix of the noise $\mathbf{n}$. \end{proposition} Since existing Gaussian mechanisms always introduce noise that has a full-rank covariance matrix, i.e., $rank(Cov(\mathbf{n}))=M$, where $Cov(\mathbf{n})$ is positive definite. $\mathbb{E}[\L]$ is equivalent to the summation of $M$ positive eigenvalues of $Cov(\mathbf{n})$.
-It implies that the expected accuracy loss scales as $\Theta(M)$, i.e., on the order of the dimensionality $M$ of the query output.
-In Section ~\ref{sec:curse}, we will prove Proposition \ref{prop:curse} when $f(\bm{x})$ is in a vector and in a matrix form under different variants of the classic Gaussian mechanism.
+\begin{proposition} \textbf{The Identified Curse.} Let $\bm{x}$ be a dataset, $f(\bm{x})\in \R^M$ the queried results, and $\mathbf{n}\in \R^M$ the perturbation noises introduced by the classic Gaussian mechanism (or its variants, e.g., the analytic Gaussian mechanism~\cite{balle2018improving}, and the Matrix-Variate Gaussian (MVG) mechanism~\cite{Chanyaswad2018}), respectively.
+Then, the expected accuracy loss is equal to the trace of the covariance matrix of the Gaussian noise $\mathbf{n}$, i.e., $\mathbb{E}[\L] = \Tr[Cov(\mathbf{n})]$, where $Cov(\mathbf{n})$ denotes the covariance matrix of the noise $\mathbf{n}$. \end{proposition} Since existing Gaussian mechanisms always introduce noise that has a full-rank covariance matrix, i.e., $rank(Cov(\mathbf{n}))=M$, where $Cov(\mathbf{n})$ is symmetric and positive definite \cite{casella2002statistical}, $\mathbb{E}[\L]$ is equivalent to the summation of $M$ positive eigenvalues of $Cov(\mathbf{n})$ and hence generally high.
+In Section~\ref{sec:curse}, we will prove Proposition \ref{prop:curse} when $f(\bm{x})$ is in a vector form and in a matrix form under different variants of the classic Gaussian mechanism.